bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/ibrahim.md

 title: Ibrahim Ibn Sinan
 born: 908
 died: 946
-keywords: Islamic, Mathematician, Astronomer, Geometry, Theory of Integration, Square Root, Cubic Equations
+keywords: ibrahim ibn sinan,ibrahim
-description: Ibrahim ibn Sinanwas an Islamic mathematician and astronomer who made significant contributions to geometry and integration and was an early innovator in cubic equations and square roots.
+description: Ibrahim ibn Sinan was an Islamic mathematician and astronomer who studied geometry and in particular tangents to circles.
+He also made advances in the theory of integration.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---